Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect places in South Australia.

 The views, the quiet, the sense of being at one with nature; all these elements are offered in abundance at South Australia’s best camping spots.

 Wilpena Pound, Flinders Ranges

-from the air, the near-perfect circle of hills enclosing the natural amphitheatre, is to marvel at one of the true wonders of Australia.
-To pitch a tent at the campground just beyond the low-lying range of hills is to be only minutes away from some outstanding walks.
-Climbing the ridge in the early morning and late afternoon, you can watch the sun rising and setting over the pound.
-And, of course, you can take flights from the nearby airstrip and eat and have a leisurely drink in the friendly comfort of the resort.
+campground, just beyond the circle of hills enclosing the natural amphitheatre.
+Climb the ridge in the early morning and late afternoon and watch the sun rising and setting over the pound.
+You can also take scenic flights over this wonderous landscape from the nearby airstrip and eat and have a leisurely drink in the friendly comfort of the resort.

 The Flinders Ranges is a special place in South Australia to set up camp.

 Cable Bay Campground, Innes National Park, Yorke Peninsula